 7. Loosen the Soil—If It’s Compacted

 Do you have flower beds?
 After the winter, the soil in your garden beds may be completely compacted.
-Remove thick layers leaves are that are covering evergreen ground cover beds.
-Thin layers of leaves in your beds can be left alone and simply mulched over top of later.
+Remove thick layers of leaves which are covering evergreen ground cover beds.
+Thin layers of leaves in your beds can be left alone and simply mulched over later.
 They’ll break down and add organic matter to your soil.
 Then, loosen the soil to help oxygen reach the plants’ roots.
 You can use hand tools for small areas, but larger areas may benefit from tilling.

 A grass lawn also gets compacted soil, especially if people walk on it.
 If you see patches of moss or signs of decline, we would advise aerating the lawn; this allows water and air to reach the root zone faster, resulting in new growth and increased root development.
 However, this is usually best done in the fall.
 Plan to rent a lawn aerator at your local home improvement store.
-If you aerate in the spring, it is important to core aerate before the soil temperature reaches about 12 degrees Celsius.
-As it warms you’re simply making room for, and inviting, aggressive weeds seeds to find a home.
+If you aerate in the spring, it is important to core aerate before the soil temperature reaches about 55 degrees F. As it warms, you’re simply making room for, and inviting, aggressive weed seeds to find a home.

 Moss can also mean that your lawn is getting acidic.
 If you are growing grass, the goal is a neutral pH.
 Get a soil test (often free or done for a small fee through your local County Cooperative Extension office).
 If your lawn is acidic, you’ll need to apply lime to it; the Extension folks can advise you.